Dynamical friction from self-interacting dark matter: Introduction

 Potentially, such DM spikes could lead to a faster decay of the orbit at small separations ($\approx 1$ pc).
-This would provide an explanation for the final parsec problem, i.e., how binary BHs can lose enough energy and angular momentum to reach separations small enough that the energy loss due to the emission of GWs is sufficient to make them merge within a sufficiently small timescale \citep[e.g.][]{Milosavljevi_2003}.
+This would provide an explanation for the final parsec problem, that is, how binary BHs can lose enough energy and angular momentum to reach separations small enough that the energy loss due to the emission of GWs is sufficient to make them merge within a sufficiently small timescale \citep[e.g.][]{Milosavljevi_2003}.
 In this context, \cite{AlonsoAlvarez_2024} claim that collisionless DM is not sufficient to make the BH orbit decay fast enough because the DM spike would be destroyed by the friction energy injected from the BHs.
 Instead, to solve the final parsec problem, DM self-interactions would be needed to recreate the spike on a short enough timescale.

 Self-interacting dark matter (SIDM) is a class of particle physics models assuming that DM has self-interactions beyond gravity.
-Initially, SIDM was proposed to solve problems on galactic scales, namely reducing the abundance of Milky Way satellites and the density in the centre of DM halos \citep{Spergel_2000}.
+Initially, SIDM was proposed to solve problems on galactic scales, namely reducing the abundance of Milky Way satellites and the density in the centre of DM haloes \citep{Spergel_2000}.
 DM self-interactions have been studied in systems covering many orders of magnitude in mass, ranging from dwarf galaxies to galaxy clusters \citep[e.g.][]{Vogelsberger_2014, Fitts_2019, Robertson_2019, Zeng_2022, Ragagnin_2024, Sabarish_2024}.
 Observations of those systems have been used to constrain the strength of the self-interactions \citep[e.g.][]{Sagunski_2021, Despali_2022, Kong_2024, Yang_2024S, Zhang_2024}.
-For a review on SIDM, we refer the reader to \citet{Tulin_2018, Adhikari_2022}.
+For a review on SIDM, we refer the reader to \cite{Tulin_2018} and \cite{Adhikari_2022}.

 Potentially, the range of systems used to constrain SIDM can be extended by merging binary BHs.
 Based on pulsar timing array observations \citep{Agazie_2023, Reardon_2023, Antoniadis_2023}, it was claimed that a self-interaction cross-section of order $0.5$--$5.0 \, \mathrm{cm}^2 \, \mathrm{g}^{-1}$ would be needed to solve the final parsec problem \citep{AlonsoAlvarez_2024}.
-We note that this claim has been made based on the assumption of the density spike being in the long-mean-free-path regime (see Section~\ref{sec:analytic_head_conduct}).
+We note that this claim is made based on the assumption of the density spike being in the long-mean-free-path regime (see Sect.~\ref{sec:analytic_head_conduct}).
 Interestingly, those binary systems could be a very sensitive probe for DM scattering, as we discuss in this paper.